A Guide to Low Blood Pressure (Hypotension)

 Medically reviewed by:

-We’ve all heard of the risks associated with high blood pressure.
-But what if your blood pressure is too low?
-In this article, we’ll take a look at the symptoms and causes of low blood pressure, also known as hypotension, and list the measures you can take to keep your blood pressure under control.
+We’ve all heard of the risks associated with high blood pressure, or hypertension, but what if your blood pressure is too low?
+In this short article, the causes and symptoms of low blood pressure (also known as hypotension) will be discussed, and measures that can be taken to keep blood pressure under control will also be provided.

 What is low blood pressure?